EliteLoser/misc/notes/Controlled Deforestation in Select Areas.md

 When I heard about forest fires in California (seems like a regular annual event at this point), I thought about what a waste it is when all that usable wood just burns up in the air (and so pollutes).
 Some context:
-I am a strong believer in sustainable forests and sustainable harvesting of lumber (in fact, make _everything_ sustainable (almost)).
+I am a strong believer in sustainable forests and sustainable harvesting of lumber (in fact, make _everything_ sustainable, except bad things).
 As a kid
 I planted a tree, as part of a sustainable forest project, that I was told would be big in about 30 years.
 Something which in my 7-or-so-year-old ears sounded almost pointless, being so far into the future.
 Now, at age 42, I could have traveled to that spot to maybe see